January 31, 2018

 Although biological structures such as silk diffuse light, other natural materials with similar microstructures do not possess the localized, modes making Anderson localization of light possible.

-“You may have heard that silk underwear can keep you cooler in summertime and warmer in winter,” Kim says.
+“You may have heard that silk underwear can keep you cooler in summertime and warmer in winter,” Kim said.
 “We have learned the basic mechanism behind this observation.”

 The work is led by researchers in Purdue’s Weldon School of Biomedical Engineering; the Department of Agricultural Biology of the National Institute of Agricultural Sciences in South Korea; and the Materials and Manufacturing Directorate of the U.S. Air Force Research Laboratory.
 A complete list of co-authors is available in the abstract.